 Note – A quick suggestion is to use SSD drives to increase your write performance.

-The moment you decide to scale horizontally, its day zero for you and entire application may require an architectural change.
+The moment you decide to scale horizontally, it’s day zero for you and the entire application may require an architectural change.
 So my humble suggestion is to scale horizontally as long as possible.

 Humble suggestions on designing Database Architecture :

-Two: Try to keep your Db server on a different machine for better performance and added security.
+Two: Try to keep your DB server on a different machine for better performance and added security.

-Scaling your DB is a decision rather than know how.
+Scaling your DB is a decision rather than know-how.
 Go for vertical scaling followed by cluster.
 Sharding should be avoided.